Volunteers Were Wanted

 Bring your smiles and help make the Art Show a pleasant experience for everyone.
 Gofers primarily help in the Greeter/Bag Check area.
 You will be among the first people Art Show patrons see upon entering.
 Do not worry – you will not be handling money or paperwork.
 Have people skills and a great smile?
 Be a greeter and bag check helper!
 Have artistic skills?
 Help us display art work during set-up.
 Have strong muscles?
 Help us set up and take down the show, and handle the art flats!
 Want to be among the first to see what wonders our artists have brought this year?
 Help with set-up.

 No handling money here.
 Just snack foods and chocolate.
-Duties for gofers include: Keeping food tables clean, keeping snacks stocked, icing down sodas, stocking sodas, counting people to let door gofers know how many people to let in (we have a 50-person limit for the room), letting Con Suite hosts know of any problems, help sponsors set up, and giving info to con members.
+Duties for gofers include: Keeping food tables clean, keeping snacks stocked, icing down sodas, stocking sodas, roughly counting people (we have a 70-person limit for the rooms), letting Con Suite hosts know of any problems, help sponsors set up, and giving info to con members.
 Also, we need major help setting up on Friday afternoon and tearing down/clearing on Sunday morning.
-Any questions, email Joe Lane or call 450-7027.
+Any questions, email the Con Suite coordinator.

 Help run the Game Rooms.
 The primary duties are: Being friendly and directing gamers to one of the three people in charge.
 You also have to help monitor the room, making sure the participants have con badges/wristbands.
 Working the Game Room is a great way to meet other gamers.
 No money handling here – but just one gofer per shift, please.

 At Bubonicon, people do need stinkin’ badges!
-The gofer duty is to man various doors of programming rooms, gaming and the con suite to see whether people entering have Bubonicon 47 passes or not.
-If a badge is not visible, politely asking whether the person has a B47 pass.
+The gofer duty is to man various doors of programming rooms, gaming and the con suite to see whether people entering have Bubonicon 49 passes or not.
+If a badge is not visible, politely asking whether the person has a B49 pass.
 If not, kindly direct them to Registration.
-We also need the “Rat Patrol” volunteers to hold up “5 Minutes” signs close to the end of panels/talks and check water cups/pitcher at head tables when possible.
+There should be no aggressive confrontations – also, it is not your job to quiet children.
+If absolutely necessary, please talk with the parent (not directly to the child).
+We also need the “Rat Patrol” volunteers to hold up “5 Minutes” signs close to the end of panels/talks and check water cups/pitcher at head tables when possible (get rid of dead soldiers, if nothing else).
 It is not required to stand your whole shift – you can sit down.
 We can use up to six gofers per shift for the various rooms where badge checks are needed.

 Loaders/Unloaders (MOVERS & SHAKERS – Very Important):